Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Connect to the AWS IoT Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Request a connection to the cloud, which also brings the active device into a higher power consumption mode to communicate with the cloud endpoint.
+Requests a connection to the cloud, which also brings the active device into a higher power consumption mode to communicate with the cloud endpoint.

 Command: